MattHalloran/ReactGraphQLTemplate/README.md

 In the [schema directory](packages/service/src/schema), the GraphQL resolvers are split up into individual files, which are stitched together in the [index file](packages/service/src/schema/index.ts).
 In this file, the `models` object is used to combine all of the individual schemas.
 If you make this an empty array, you can comment out imports until the problem goes away.
 This allows you to pinpoint which schema file is causing the error.
 Common errors are empty parentheses (ex: `users():` instead of `users:`) and empty brackets.

 ### GraphQL TypeScript generation
 GraphQL is already typed, but it unfortunately doesn't play well with TypeScript's typing system.
 Instead of creating TypeScript types yourself (which is tedious), they can be generated automatically from an endpoint.
 This requires the backend server to be running.

+See [this video](https://youtu.be/Tw_wn6XUfnU) for more details.

 #### Server TypeScript generation
 1. Start project locally **in development mode** (if ui is not runnable, that's fine.
 We just need a working server) - `docker-compose up -d`